zooniverse/anti-slavery-manuscripts/README.md

 # Liberating the Liberator

-Liberating the Liberator invites volunteers to classify documents from the American abolitionist movement, working together with the Zooniverse community and the Boston Public Library.
+Liberating the Liberator invites volunteers to transcribe documents from the American abolitionist movement, working together with the Zooniverse community and the Boston Public Library.

 ## Usage